 This year Chef Ricky will be cooking on Friday, Saturday and Sunday nights when our rooms will only be offered on a bed and breakfast and evening meals basis.
-The rest of the week it is bed and breakfast only.
+Meals are also possible on Thursdays but the rest of the week it is bed and breakfast only.

 The Old Rectory on the lake nestles on the side of Cadair Idris in southern Snowdonia and enjoys spectacular views across Tal-y-Llyn to the steep sided mountain opposite.
 Situated mid way between Machynlleth, Dolgellau and the coastal village of Aberdyfi The Old Rectory on the lake offers homely accommodation and is the ideal place to get away from it all and unwind.
 It also is a great base from which to explore the Snowdonia National Park.